-• There may be opportunities for some learners to gain accreditation in PSHE through The study of BTEC Health And Wellbeing as a subsidiary award (one unit) award (two units) certificate (3 units), extended certificate (4 units) or diploma (5 units).
-These can each be studied at entry level, level 1 or level 2.
+There may be opportunities for some learners to gain accreditation in PSHE through The study of BTEC Health And Wellbeing as a subsidiary award (one unit) award (two units) extended award (3 units), certificate (6units)

 5.7 Careers Education

 - Schools have a statutory duty to include careers education in the curriculum for all learners in key stages 3 and 4. - Information about learning options and careers should be presented impartially and advice given with the best interests of learners in mind. - Using dedicated time during PSHE is seen as an effective way of delivering and coordinating careers guidance and enabling learners to develop the knowledge, confidence and skills to make well-informed choices and plans that will enable them to progress smoothly through learning and into work.